 Step 5 – Test the Cascading Drop-down Lists

 Now that the data validation rules are set up, we can test the cascading drop-down list functionality.
-Selecting “Org 1” will cause the validation drop-down list in the Department column to reflect only those Departments associated with “Org 1”.
-Selecting “Org 2” causes the Department drop-down list to show those Departments associated with “Org 2”.
+Selecting “Organization 1” causes the validation drop-down list in the Department column to reflect only those Departments associated with “Organization 1”.
+Selecting “Organization 2” causes the Department drop-down list to show those Departments associated with “Organization 2”.

 Step 6 – Macro to Validate Parent / Dependent Relationship

 Now that the worksheet is functioning as expected, you release it for users to update and someone will inevitably enter data in a way that breaks the parent / child relationship.
 As an example, “Organization 2” is selected in the Organization column and “Department 6” is selected in the Department column.
 The user then returns to the Organization column and changes the entry to “Organization 3”.
 The Department column retains the value of “Department 6” which is not valid for the “Organization 3” selection in the Organization column.
 To help avoid these errors, you can save the file as a macro enabled workbook and add the following code to the data entry worksheet.
 If this macro had been enabled, the “Department 6” value is removed as soon as the user selected “Organization 3”.
 This code assumes that the parent column is the first column (Column A) in the worksheet and the child column is immediately to the right (Column B).
 Please revise the code to meet your specific requirements.